NearEDGE/Ogre-vcpkg-Example-Project/README.md

 Spoiler: They won't.

-This respository contains a pre-configured project that should have taken care of all of the necessary steps for getting your first project working with Ogre.
+This repository contains a pre-configured project that should have taken care of all of the necessary steps for getting your first project working with Ogre.

 Feel free to use this as a base for your future projects as well!